-Suicide Spurs Community Action
+Suicide Spurs Community Action in Calgary

 In mid-November 2017, prominent Calgary investment banker George Gosbee died by suicide, leaving behind his wife and three children.
 He was 48 years old.

 From the outside, the Gosbees seemed to have it all—health, happiness, and affluence.
 But George had been battling with addiction and mental health issues for much of his adult life, and his commitment to seeking help fluctuated over the years.
 The stigma surrounding mental health, and the fear of being perceived as weak or incapable, drove him to work harder, even as his troubles grew.